ariga/atlas/doc/md/cli/reference.md

 #### Details
-'atlas schema apply' plans and executes a database migration to bring a given database to the state described in the Atlas schema file.
+'atlas schema apply' plans and executes a database migration to bring a given database to the state described in the provided Atlas schema.
 Before running the migration, Atlas will print the migration plan and prompt the user for approval.

+The schema is provided by one or more paths (to a file or directory) using the "-f" flag: atlas schema apply -u <url> -f file1.hcl -f file2.hcl atlas schema apply -u <url> -f schema/ -f override.hcl

+As a convenience, schemas may also be provided via an environment definition in the project file (see: https://atlasgo.io/cli/projects).

 If run with the "--dry-run" flag, atlas will exit after printing out the planned migration.